jaykay12/tech/_posts/2020-10-6-apache-solr-querying.md

     - Lucene query parser
     - Learning to Rank query parser etc.

-## Request Handlers & Search Components in Solr
+## Request Handlers & Search Components

   - `Request Handler` is a Solr plug-in which defines the logic that should be used for processing any request at Solr's end.